 6. Dereference “info” parameter URI to a resource that contains the public key of the certificate used by signing service to sign a request .On failure to dereference URI due to timeout/not existing resource the request should be rejected ( E8).

-7. Authenticate the receieved CA .
+7. Authenticate the received CA .
 On the failure to authenticate the CA ( for example not valid, no root CA) request will be rejected (E17))

 8. Validate the signature of “identity” digest parameter.
 On failure reject the request (E18).